-There are two outdoor blocks (one in the Fall and one in the Spring) where students do activities like football, softball, frisbee, hockey, track and field, boot camp and some fun, non-mainstream activities.
+There are two outdoor blocks (early Fall and Spring) where students do activities like football, softball, frisbee, hockey, track and field, boot camp and some fun, non-mainstream activities.

 There are two indoor blocks (late Fall and Winter) where students do activities like volleyball, basketball, badminton and some fun, non-mainstream sport activities.
 The students can do rock climbing and bouldering, dance, yoga and create their own work out in ISA's fitness room.